jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Adjust for any other volunteer organization with financial concerns.

 ## Chain of Thought Pattern
 Solving a large problem often requires breaking it down into smaller problems.
-This is often the case with math problems when most of us were in school where we had to show our work so that we’d make fewer mistakes via simpler steps, and we would demonstrate to our teachers that we understood the process.
+This was often the case with math problems when most of us were in school where we had to show our work so that we’d make fewer mistakes via simpler steps, and we would demonstrate to our teachers that we understood the process.

 We can do the same thing with LLMs and GenAIs.
 By asking them to solve the problem step-by-step, indicating their chain of thought and showing their work, they will break the problems down into smaller steps as well, which will hopefully yield more accurate results, or at least results that are easier to confirm.